$J/\psi$ photoproduction and polarization in $e+p$ collisions in the improved color evaporation model: Acknowledgments

 \section{Acknowledgments}

-This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344 and supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics (Nuclear Theory) under Contract No. DE-SC-0004014, and the LLNL-LDRD Program under Project No. 23-LW-036 and the HEFTY Collaboration.
+This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344 and supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics (Nuclear Theory) under Contract No. DE-SC0004014 and through the Topical Collaboration in Nuclear Theory on ``Heavy-Flavor Theory (HEFTY) for QCD Matter" under Grant No. DE-SC0023547, and the LLNL-LDRD Program under Project No. 23-LW-036.